Cochise Conservation & Recharge Network

 Future Stormwater & Effluent Recharge Projects

-- The Bella Vista Coyote Wash Urban Enhanced Runoff Recharge Project, currently under design, is expected to be shovel-ready for construction in Spring 2020.
-A second public meeting regarding the preferred alternative design was held in Sierra Vista on July 1, 2019.
-The presentation can be found by viewing the Coyote Wash Urban Enhanced Runoff Recharge Project (PDF).
+- The Bella Vista Coyote Wash Stormwater Management Project, currently under design, is expected to be shovel-ready for construction in Spring 2024.
+A public meeting regarding the preferred design will be held in Sierra Vista.

-- Three Canyons is a retired alfalfa agriculture operation on the west side of Palominas Road where the County is monitoring groundwater levels and exploring options for enhancing stormwater recharge.
+- Three Canyons is a retired alfalfa agriculture operation on the west side of Palominas Road where the County is monitoring groundwater levels and implementing a regenerative grazing operation for enhancing ground cover and stormwater recharge.

-CCRN projects have led to approximately 3,000 acre-feet per year of groundwater savings, meaning that they have reduced historic pumping or prevented future pumping by that amount.
+CCRN projects have led to more than 6,000 acre-feet per year of groundwater benefits, through retired historic pumping, precluded future pumping, and recharging stormwater and reclaimed water.
 Rigorous monitoring of all the facilities using a variety of technology and methods is an important part of understanding the impact of the CCRN's recharge efforts.
 This also includes the measurement of baseline conditions in future project areas that have not yet been constructed.
 The results of monitoring are reported on an annual basis.